Martial Law Soldiers Marching

 Everything You Need to Know About Martial Law

 Many people have been worried about the possibility of martial law.
-I’ve seen a lot of memes circulating and people sharing information that just isn’t quite accurate.
-So, I thought it would be a perfect time to talk about everything you need to know about Martial Law.
+I’ve seen a lot of memes circulating and people sharing information that isn’t entirely accurate.
+So, I thought it would be a perfect time to talk about everything you need to know about martial law.
+I wanted to update this article from 2020; things are worse now than before.

 What is Martial Law?

-Martial law, in simple terms, is when the military takes over an area.
-It is a law administered by the military rather than by our civilian government.
+Martial law is when the military takes over an area.
+It is a law administered by the army/military rather than our civilian government.
 It can be declared in an emergency, a response to a crisis, or to control occupied territory.
 When this happens, many of our civil liberties are taken from us.

-Declaring martial law is a rare and momentous decision for the civilian government to make.
-When it is declared, civilian control, or some or all aspects of government, is ceded to the military.
+Declaring martial law is a rare and momentous decision for the civilian government.
+When it is claimed, civilian control, or some or all aspects of government, is ceded to the military.
 This means that the elected government officials, the people we have voted for, are NO longer in power.

-Civilians have ceded control of the country in exchange for the restoration of order.
+Civilians have ceded control of the country in exchange for restoring order.

 What Happens During Martial Law?